2006 AFL Grand Final: Match summary

 West Coast started the better, and outplayed the Swans in the first half and led by a convincing 25 points at half time.
 The Swans fought back in the third quarter and the margin was just 11 points at 3/4 time.
 Goodes goaled within the first 15 seconds of the last quarter and the margin was suddenly less than a kick.
 It was goal-for-goal in one of the most intense final quarters of modern grand final history, with West Coast hanging on by a single point to win its first premiership since 1994 and avenge its heartbreaking 4-point loss to the Swans in the previous year's grand final.

-It was the fifth consecutive match between the two teams to be decided by less than a goal, and the first grand final to be decided by a point since St. Kilda edged out Collingwood in the 1966 VFL Grand Final (two other grand finals have been decided by a point, in 1899 and 1947).
+It was the fifth consecutive match between the two teams to be decided by less than a goal, and the first grand final to be decided by a point since St Kilda defeated Collingwood in the 1966 VFL Grand Final.
 The match has been labelled as a 'classic'.